mvakde/mvakde.github.io/blog/44-on-arc-1.md

 Next, I'll work on new research ideas to break these limits.
 I'll try to keep costs low so that anyone in the world can work on this.

 ## Changes since last time:
-The approach is largely the same except  I don't train on input tokens anymore.I implemented well known ideas that improve the performance of a transformer
+The approach is largely the same except  I don't train on input tokens anymore.
+I implemented well known ideas that improve the performance of a transformer.
 The old model has the [technical details of the approach](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details), and here are the [full list of changes](#full-list-of-changes)

 The biggest increases in scores were due to